anjumanraut/cli-mcp-server/README.md

 ## Usage

 Once configured, Claude can execute commands in the specified directories through the CLI MCP server.

+The server accepts directory paths as arguments.
+Only these directories will be accessible for command execution.

 Example usage in Claude: